garceauemily/PickYourPark/client/README.md

-# Client Files - ECE 4960 - Clemson University - Team 14
+# Client Files

-## This is the directory for the client files which will be loaded on the Raspberry Pi
+## This is the directory containing the client files which will run on the Raspberry Pi

 ### client.py